openmainframeproject/feilong/doc/source/restapi.rst

 **DELETE /guests/{userid}/disks**

-Delete disks form a guest that in shutdown state
+Delete disks from a guest in shutdown state.

 * Request: